Are you searching for “nipple piercing near me” because you are thinking about a body change?

-Also, try wearing a bra during the day to prevent sweat from getting trapped under the piercing.
+Also, wear a bra daily to prevent sweat from getting trapped under the piercing.

 Yes!
 There are many ways to numb nipples before getting pierced.

-One of the best options is to apply ice packs wrapped around the area for 10 minutes prior to having the procedure performed.
+One of the best options is to apply ice packs wrapped around the area for 10 minutes before performing the procedure.

 Another option is to put a topical numbing cream like Lidocaine Jelly onto the area.
 These methods should keep the area numb until the actual piercing takes place.

-However, if you’d prefer to avoid any kind of discomfort during the process, you may want to consider having a professional perform the piercing.
+However, if you’d prefer to avoid discomfort during the process, you may want to consider having a professional perform the piercing.

 A professional piercer will be able to numb the area properly without causing any additional pain.

-Nipple piercings are fairly easy to remove.
-The only real risk is infection, so make sure you clean the area thoroughly afterward.
+Nipple piercings are relatively easy to remove.
+The only real risk is infection, so clean the area thoroughly afterward.

 Once the piercing is removed, the skin around it should heal quickly.
-Depending on the type of jewelry used, the hole may close completely within two weeks.
+Depending on the type of jewelry used, the hole may close entirely within two weeks.